You may wish to see an introductory page with a map first.

 Marsaxlokk (Marsa Scirocco)

 The Great Harbour of Malta where the events of the 1565 Siege took place was not the only natural harbour of the island where a large fleet could moor and land an army.
-Marsaxlokk before the adoption of Maltese as the official language in 1934 was known as Marsa Scirocco, the port (marsa) located at sirocco i.e. at the south-eastern end of the island, because sirocco is the hot wind which blows from that direction.
+Marsaxlokk before the adoption of Maltese as the official language in 1934 was known as Marsa Scirocco, the port (Arabic: marsa) located at scirocco, in the south-eastern part of the island, because scirocco is the hot wind which blows from that direction, i.e. from Africa.

 (left) A typical Maltese fishing boat; (right) tower at Marsaxlokk

 In 1610 Grand Master Alof de Wignacourt decided to protect Marsaxlokk by building a small fortress.
 It has a square shape with a tower at each corner.
 On the side towards the sea a separate bastion housed the artillery.
-In 1614 Fort St. Lucian prevented the Ottomans from landing at Marsaxlokk.
+In 1614 Fort St. Lucian prevented the Ottomans from landing.